Quick Verdict

 Real-time video delivery designed for events, immediacy, and high audience engagement.

-- Content is time-sensitive
+- Content is time-sensitive and loses value after the moment passes

-- Audience engagement matters in real time
+- Audience engagement happens in real time — chat, polls, reactions

-- Peak traffic and concurrency spikes
+- Peak traffic and concurrency spikes require redundancy planning

-- Operational risk during live events
+- Operational risk is highest during the broadcast itself

 Video on Demand

-- Content is evergreen
+- Content is evergreen and gains value from repeat or binge viewing

-- Discovery challenges at scale
+- Discovery breaks down at scale without strong metadata and categorisation

-- Keeping the catalog fresh
+- Keeping the library fresh requires continuous content planning

 Who Is This Comparison For?